hyperskill/hyperstyle/src/python/evaluation/qodana/README.md

 Data processing consists of several stages:
 - union several `csv` files that were graded by [dataset_marking.py](dataset_marking.py) script and filter inspections list if it is necessary;
+- get all unique inspections from the dataset;
 - convert `csv` file into a special format.

 ## Filter inspections